 Join us for never-ending learning

 Teacher Members enjoy access to two kinds of Folger professional development: upcoming live-streamed webinars full of real-time interaction, and webinars on demand, available for viewing anytime!
 From practical workshops that let you experience the Folger Method as your students would to provocative conversations with scholars and artists, join us for never-ending learning.
 Connect with like-minded teachers and the institution that is cheering you all on.

-Shakespeare and Gender: A Conversation with Dr. Kathryn Vomero Santos
+What Says She?
+Listening to Women’s Voices in Shakespeare with Dr. Kathryn Vomero Santos

 Juicy Lesson!
 Choral Reading Imtiaz Dharker’s “The Trick” and Shakespeare’s Sonnet 43